azonenberg/serdes-website/serdes/_posts/2025-04-17-Holding-the-Bag.md

 date:   2025-04-17 12:00:00 -0700
 ---

-This is a bit of a change from my usual content, but I've been sitting on this idea for a short SF story for a long time and I had to try to actually writing it.
+This is a bit of a change from my usual content, but I've been sitting on this idea for a short SF story for a long time and I had to try actually writing it.
 I'm mostly a technical writer not a creative one so hopefully this turned out decently :)

 ## Arrival